 My parents taught me the value of hard work and at the same time the value of people.
-Growing up I had to work really hard to sustain my placement in a private school which was expensive for my parents.
-I’m thankful to my sponsors who believed in me and gave me every opportunity which in turn defined my future.
+Growing up I had to work hard to sustain my placement in a private school which was expensive for my parents.
+I’m thankful to my sponsors who believed in me and gave me every opportunity which helped defined my future.

 Why did you choose UMB?

 Looking back, I’m glad UMB gave me an opportunity to join.
 The world we live in is a small community.
-Throughout my 24 years in banking, I’ve always been impressed by the level of commitment, expertise and passion shown by those I’ve met at UMB.
+Throughout my career, I’ve always been impressed by the level of commitment, expertise and passion shown by those I’ve met at UMB.
 This is a primary driver for my commitment to our company.